prebid/prebid-server-java/docs/code-style.md

 ### Variable and method naming

-Preferred to use `camelCase` naming convention for variables and methods.
+Prefer to use `camelCase` naming convention for variables and methods.

 ```
 // bad